You never know when you’ll get what you’re looking for, especially when researching a name like Murphy.

 Surprisingly, Edward and Martha Murphy with child William were easy to find.
 They stuck out at me because they also had two daughters: Sarah and Mary.
 William had twin daughters named Sarah and Mary.
 Maybe he named them after his sisters?
 With more investigation, it became clear that this was “my” William Murphy family.

 As I followed William and his parents, Edward and Martha through the years, history became much more personal (as what usually happens when you do genealogy).
 The Great Famine occurred in the 1840’s when one million people died of starvation and another one million emigrated.

-Edward and Martha moved to Monmouthshire, Wales most likely in search of work and better living conditions.
+Edward and Martha moved from their home in Ireland to Monmouthshire, Wales most likely in search of work and better living conditions.
 Their first (known) son, William was born in Wales when Edward and Martha were 28 years old.
-For the 1840′s, that was a very late age to be starting a family, but in Ireland it was difficult to form new households and the average marriage age increased.
+For the 1840’s, that was a very late age to be starting a family, but in Ireland it was difficult to form new households and the average marriage age increased.